mekaufman/iam/index.md

 {: #iamoverview}

 ## What is Cloud IAM?
+{: #what_is_IAM}

 {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) enables you to securely authenticate users for both platform services and control access to resources consistently across {{site.data.keyword.Bluemix_notm}}.
-A set of {{site.data.keyword.Bluemix_notm}} services are enabled to use Cloud IAM for access control and are organized into [resource groups](/docs/account/resourcegroups.html) within your account to enable giving users quick and easy access to more than one resource at a time.
+A set of {{site.data.keyword.Bluemix_notm}} services are enabled to use Cloud IAM for access control and are organized into [resource groups](/docs/resources?topic=resources-rgs#rgs) within your account to enable giving users quick and easy access to more than one resource at a time.
 Cloud IAM access policies are used to assign users and service IDs access to the resources within your account.
-You can group users and service IDs into an [access group](/docs/iam/groups.html) to easily give all entities within the group the same level of access.
+You can group users and service IDs into an [access group](/docs/iam?topic=iam-getstarted#getstarted) to easily give all entities within the group the same level of access.

-A policy assigns a subject, which is a user, [service ID](/docs/iam/serviceid.html#serviceids), or access group, one or more roles with a combination of attributes that define the scope of access to a target.
+A policy assigns a subject, which is a user, [service ID](/docs/iam?topic=iam-serviceids#serviceids), or access group, one or more roles with a combination of attributes that define the scope of access to a target.
 The policy can provide access to a single service down to the instance level, to a set of resources organized together in a resource group, or to account management services.
-Depending on the [IAM roles](/docs/iam/users_roles.html#iamusermanrol) that you assign, the subject is allowed varying levels of access for completing account management tasks, working with service instances, or accessing a service by using the UI or completing API calls.
+Depending on the [IAM roles](/docs/iam?topic=iam-iamusermanrol#iamusermanrol) that you assign, the subject is allowed varying levels of access for completing account management tasks, working with service instances, or accessing a service by using the UI or completing API calls.

 ![IAM for access control in an account](images/iam-diagram.svg "How access management works in an account by using IAM")

-For services that do not support creating Cloud IAM policies for managing access, you can use [Cloud Foundry access](/docs/iam/cfaccess.html#cfaccess) or [Classic infrastructure permissions](/docs/iam/infrastructureaccess.html#infrapermission).
+For services that do not support creating Cloud IAM policies for managing access, you can use [Cloud Foundry access](/docs/iam?topic=iam-cfaccess#cfaccess) or [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission).

 ## What features does Cloud IAM provide?